kdcoleman/DockerQUESO/README.md

     git clone https://github.com/kdcoleman/DockerQUESO.git

- Then, follow the instructions for either Dakota QUESO or QUESO Library.
+Then, follow the instructions for either Dakota QUESO or the QUESO Library.
+The documentation for Dakota 6.8 is provided [here](https://dakota.sandia.gov/content/manuals) and the documentation for the QUESO library is provided [here](https://github.com/libqueso/queso/blob/dev/QUESO_users_manual.pdf).

  ### Dakota QUESO